learningequality/ricecooker/docs/video_compression.md

 ### Experimenting with WebM compression
 Experimenting with WebM compression, like MP4, is key to achieving the right balance of quality and file size.
-Adjust the **CRF** parameter for different compression levels based on the desired video quality.
+Adjust the `crf` parameter for different compression levels based on the desired video quality.